beatrizmaciel/aem-business-practitioner-studies/Udemy Practice Tests/practice-test-1.md

 - If the document is not cached, the Dispatcher requests the document form the AEM instance

 30 // An author would like to display an AI-summarized version of an article.
-Which method would you recommend to achieve this? x Create a varitation of an experience fragment
+Which method would you recommend to achieve this? xx Create a varitation of an experience fragment
 - Create a variation of a master content fragment